xavierxross/PyNyaaTa-Gh-Mirror/README.md

 ## Configuration

 All is managed by environment variables.
-Please look into the `.env.dist` file to list all env variables possible.
+Please look into the `.env.dist` file to list all possible environment variables.
 You have to install MariaDB (or any MySQL server) to be able to access the admin panel.

 ## Links